jariarkko/draft-eimpact-arch-considerations/draft-eimpact-arch-considerations.md

 Secondly, for many classes of devices the embedded carbon aspects or use of raw materials may be a significant sustainability issue.
 See also Section 2.2.

+> Third, power or energy measurements alone are of meager use if the cause
+> of the consumption is not measured as well.
+Any power/energy measurement
+> should occur alongside at least one other measurement permitting to
+> obtain an energy efficiency.
+Hence a sound measurement architecture
+> implies that a prior existing of an energy efficiency framework of some kind.

 But when it comes to energy consumption, operators know their total energy consumption already (see the